rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 `export EDITOR=/usr/bin/vim`

-Next you need to change the `macvlan` profile.
-But before you do, you need to know what interface the host uses for our LAN.
+Next, change the `macvlan` profile.
+Before you do, you need to know what interface the host uses for our LAN.
 Run `ip addr` and look for the interface with the LAN IP assignment:

 ```
 2: eno1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000